gerner/autodevstats/README.md

 * How often commits in a PR are in the default branch
 * The number of commits per PR
 * The age of commits relative to PR creation
+* Is the repository private?
+* Is the repository a fork?
+* The number of forks of the repository
+* The number of stargazers
+* the number of watchers

+We do collect a few pieces of identifying information:
+* repository name
+* name of the default branch
+* when the repository was created, updated and last pushed to

-None of these include specifically identifiable information (like repo name, file name, folder name, developer name, commit id, individual lines of code, etc.)
+We don't collect any other identifiable information (like file names, folder names, developer names, commit id, individual lines of code, etc.)